 Emerge

-Call for Submissions: Emerge Summer 2024 Hybrid Disability Studies Workshop for Disabled Activists, Artists, Cultural Producers, Filmmakers, and Academics (APPLICATIONS CLOSED)
+Call for Submissions: Emerge Summer 2025 Hybrid Disability Studies Workshop for Disabled Activists, Artists, Cultural Producers, Filmmakers, and Academics NOW OPEN

 Overview:

 The Paul K. Longmore Institute on Disability at San Francisco State University proudly announces Emerge, a three-year initiative made possible thanks to a generous grant from the Mellon Foundation.
-This support will allow the Longmore Institute to lead a four-week workshop for 10 emerging Disability Studies scholar-activists, held three consecutive summers at San Francisco State University with an option for hybrid participation.
+This support will allow the Longmore Institute to lead a five-week workshop for emerging Disability Studies scholar-activists, for thirty total fellows over three consecutive summers at San Francisco State University with an option for hybrid participation.

 Why is this Fellowship program occurring?